saltybrackets/planar-pathfinders/source/content/Wiki/Characters/NPCs/Meat Train/Carl Robertson.md

+---
+publish: true
+---
 Incredibly boring/aggravating person, does nonlethal damage to characters simply by talking to them.
-Like Colin from WWDITS.

-Killed in the first murder tunnel on the [[Adventure - (Midnight) Meat Train]].
+Killed in the first murder tunnel on the [[Meat Train]].